 Having established the relationship between DiRe Committees and the vertex cover problem in Phase Two, DRU evolves towards exploiting this relationship to overcome barriers that delay our progress in reaching the goal of finding DiRe committees and broadly, reducing inequality.

 Specifically, what sort of barriers are we talking about?
 How can we overcome such barriers?
 Does a solution here have an impact on domains not related to reducing inequality?
-The new release [4] answers these and more such questions by discovering an unconditional deterministic polynomial-time algorithm for an NP-complete problem, namely the vertex cover problem on unweighted simple connected graphs.
+Part I of a new release [4] moves towards answering these and more such questions by discovering a new data structure (termed “represents table”) whose unique properties, in turn, are helping in the discovery of an unconditional deterministic polynomial-time algorithm for an NP-complete problem, namely the vertex cover problem on unweighted simple (connected) graphs with vertex degree of at most three.

 1.4 Future Plan

-Phase ZERO - The Origin: Even before the work on Phase Three neared its completion, DRU’s fourth phase, being labeled as Phase ZERO, was already in the pipeline.
-Releasing the papers in the previous phases, especially Phase 3, was like putting cart before the horse.
+Phase ZERO - The Origin: Even before the work on Phase Three nears its completion, DRU’s fourth phase, being labeled as Phase ZERO, is already in the pipeline.
+Releasing the papers in the previous phases, especially Phase 3, was like putting the cart before the horse.
 This means that Phase ZERO, a prequel, will propose a theory (with potentially some empirical backing, if needed) that highlights the reasons why DRU exists.
 Stay tuned for updates on this Big Bang of DRU!

 2. Releases